Eleonwra/elcardiocc-baseline-ner/README.md

 **Disclaimer**: This baseline **is not** a competition submission.
 It is provided by the organizers post-submission to serve as a standardized reference point for transparency, and comparative analysis of participant systems.

-**Citation**: If you use this baseline or the ElCardioCC dataset in your research, please cite the following paper:
+**Citation**: If you use this code or the ElCardioCC dataset, please cite the original BioASQ 2025 task overview:

 ```bash
 @inproceedings{Dimitriadis2025OverviewOE,